koliseoapi/help/content/agenda/agenda.md

 date: 2018-01-18T22:13:13+01:00
 summary: "Publish the agenda after the talks selection process is complete."
 weight: 40
+aliases:
+  - /talks/agenda
 menu:
   main:
-    parent: talks
+    parent: agenda
 ---

-This page explains how to configure and publish an agenda after the selection of talks is complete.
+This page explains how to configure and publish an agenda after the session review process is complete.

 ## Agenda structure